Rounding it up

 However, you may have to pay a fee or lose out on the interest rate for doing so.
 Always check the terms of your savings account before using it to make a purchase.

 We all know saving is important.
 We also know to put our savings in a savings account.
 But do we know what savings account to choose?
 Not so much.
-No worries though, as long as you know the basics of banking, you’ll be able to understand how savings accounts work, how your money can benefit from being placed in one, and other important details, like whether you can use it for your spendings.
+No worries, though; as long as you know the basics of banking, you’ll be able to understand how savings accounts work, how your money can benefit from being placed in one, and other important details, like whether you can use it for your spending.

 Before we fully dive into the topic, we should clarify one thing: A savings account is different from a chequing account.
 In general, a savings account will pay a higher interest rate than a chequing account (more on this later), grounded in the idea that you’re less likely to withdraw the money in your savings account, and so your bank will reward you with a higher earning interest rate.